mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ## Why didn't you just...?

 I've shared pieces of this story in my [monthly retrospectives](/retrospectives), and I've gotten some questions about why I didn't solve the problem in some easy, obvious way.
-I think this feedback is well-intentioned, but a lot of it comes from people who have never hired an agency.
+I think this feedback is well-intentioned, but a lot of it comes from people who have no real-world experience working with agencies or freelancers.

-Below, I've addressed why the obvious suggestions would not have worked.
+Below, I've addressed why some of the obvious suggestions I've received would not have worked.

 ### Why didn't you just refuse to pay them until the work was done?

 WebAgency required payment up-front.
-For the hourly contract, I had to buy 30-hour blocks up front, and for the monthly retainer, I had to pay for the full month's bill before work began.
-I had no leverage to force them to complete the project.
+For the hourly contract, I had to buy 30-hour blocks up front.
+For the monthly retainer, I had to pay for the full month's bill before work began.
+There was no financial leverage to force them to complete the project.

-If I had pushed for milestone-based payments at the start of the contract, WebAgency likely would have just declined the project.
-They saw me as a small client who could grow, but nobody wants to work with a tiny client who makes demands like a giant corporation.
+If I had insisted on milestone-based payments from the beginning, WebAgency likely would have simply declined the project.
+They saw me as a small client who could grow, but nobody wants to work with a tiny client who thinks they can behave like a huge corporation.

 ### Why didn't you just find a cheap developer to do it for $4/hr?

-In my experience, cheap developers are worthwhile in two scenarios:
+In my experience, cheap developers are worthwhile if the following conditions are true:

 1. You need throwaway code that has to work exactly once
-1. You value your time at zero, so you don't mind giving 20 hours of feedback on a task a competent developer could complete in a couple of hours
+1. You value your time at zero, so you don't mind giving two hours of feedback for every hour of work you receive from the freelancer

 I plan to keep the TinyPilot website around for a while, so I want code that I understand and feel comfortable maintaining.
-That meant I needed a developer who can write clear, maintainable code.
+For that, I need a competent developer who can write clear code.

 ### Why didn't you just fire them and hire someone better?

-The main reason I didn't fire them is that it's so difficult to find a good designer in the $10-15k budget range.
-I could have fired them and started over, but it would have burned 30-60 hours of management time, and there was no guarantee that the replacement would be any better.
+Firing WebAgency and searching for a replacement would have burned 30-60 hours of management time.
+And there was no guarantee that I'd find someone better.

 For most of the project, I was sitting on a bunch of partially-complete tasks.
 The cost of reassigning half-done work and spinning up a new vendor would be almost as expensive as starting over from scratch.

 ### Why didn't you just use a Shopify template?

-If I could go back in time to when I first created the website, I would have made it a simple Shopify store with a custom theme.
+If I could go back to when I first created the website, I would have made it a simple Shopify store with a custom theme.

-When I launched the site, I used Vue, as it was the tech stack I knew best for web development.
-I didn't want to marry myself to Shopify and learn their templating system when all I needed was a simple "buy" button.
+When I launched the site, I didn't want to marry myself to Shopify and learn their templating system when all I needed was a simple "buy" button, so I just hand-coded the site using a frontend framework I knew well.

 Over time, TinyPilot's purchase experience became more complex.
 I ended up expensively reimplementing functionality that would have been free had I used a Shopify store.
 But at this point, migrating all the site's content to a Shopify store would be its own major project, so I stuck with redesigning what I had.

 ## Conclusion

-I still think that WebAgency did their best on this project, and they have talented designers and developers.
-I don't think they tried to deceive me or squeeze money out of me.
-We just didn't match, as I was used to dealing with individual freelancers and they were used to dealing with large clients.
+I think that WebAgency did their best on this project.
+I don't feel like they tried to deceive me or squeeze money out of me.
+We just didn't match.
+I was used to working with individual freelancers, and they were accustomed to larger clients.

-The new designs are inarguably better.
-Were they _$46k better_?
-It's hard to say.
+If I had to do it over again, I wouldn't.
+But despite all the missteps and stress, this project might end up working out overall.
+I expected the new website to increase sales by 10-20%, but it's been closer to 40%.
+In July, the TinyPilot had its all-time high of $72.5k in sales, which was $28.7k or 66% higher than the month before we launched the new designs.

-I wouldn't have initiated the project had I known the true cost and stress involved, but the site is generating significantly more sales ever since the new design launched.
-The work might pay for itself quickly even if I feel like I overpaid.
+It's too early to tell, but I'm optimistic about earning a positive return on the $46k I paid WebAgency.

 {{<img src="sales-timeline.png" alt="Graph of TinyPilot sales showing a permanent increase in November when we discontinued our low-cost product, a temporary spike in March for a new product, and an increase for the last two months of having the new website." hasBorder="true" caption="Sales through the TinyPilot website over the last year">}}